myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 $1 = {void ()} 0x80484c6 <callMeMaybe>
 ```

-We have now everything we need to exectute this commande through the buffer overflow vulnerability.
+We have now everything we need to execute this command through the buffer overflow vulnerability.
 For call `callMeMaybe`, it is necessary to run the program with an offset of 140 followed by the address of the function in little endian (`0x80484c6` =>  `0xc6840408`).

 ```sh
 gdb-peda$ run $(python -c 'print "A" * 140 + "\xc6\x84\x04\x08"')
 ```

-Here we go!
-We get the message `Powned!`
+Great, we just got owned ;), we get the message `Pwned !!`.

 ## Shellcode execution

-The Shellcode is a program composed of hexadecimal command.
+The Shellcode is a program composed of hexadecimal commands.

-Before, we have find the offset (140), we dispose of a 23 bytes shellcode which correspond to the `/bin/dash` command.
+Before, we had find the offset (140), we dispose of a 23 bytes shellcode which correspond to the `/bin/dash` command.
 Now we need to find the address of our buffer.
 We can use `gdb` to get it, `A` equal to `0x41` in hexadecimal.
-Let's pass in argument tow hundred `A` and check the ESP register to find them.
+Let's pass in argument two hundred `A` and check the ESP register to find them.

 ```sh
 gdb$ run $(python -c 'print "A" *200')